Plain English Summary

 Patient information sheet

-All women will perform HPV testing.
+All women will take an HPV test.
 HPV-negative women will be reassured and counseled to repeat the test in 5 to 10 years.
 HPV-positive women with normal VIA/VILI test will undergo an endocervical curettage (ECC) and cytology to exclude presence of occult disease.
 HPV-positive women with abnormal VIA/VILI test will undergo a biopsy of abnormal area followed by therapy with cold coagulation.
 Pictures of the cervix and abnormal areas will be taken to assure a control of quality.

 Primary outcome measures